puppetlabs/puppetlabs-node_encrypt/README.md

 ## Suitability

 Please note that `node_encrypt` is ***not a security panacea***.
-It will encrypt your secrets in the catalog file on disk using the node's certificate, also on disk.
-This means that if an attacker gains root level access to your filesystem, then they can likely read both the encrypted secrets and the key used to decrypt them.
+It will encrypt your secrets in the catalog file on disk using the node's certificate, but the corresponding private key is also on disk in clear text.
+This means that if an attacker gains root level access to your filesystem, then they can likely read both the encrypted secrets and the key required to decrypt them.

 | ⚠️ **Warning:** |
 |-----------------|